ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 22: June 25, Thursday
+**Today's Progress**: review Moloch code and potential divisibility uses for lexDAO's dripDrop

+**Thoughts**: skipping next unit of Udemy course to prevent stasis from lack of javascript background

 ### Day 21: June 22, Monday
 **Today's Progress**: analyze/replicate LexToken and other parts of lexDAO codebase, other review